 Workout Routine

 Making a schedule of daily exercises as regular workouts can improve thinking, learning, and memory.
 During the workout session, the blood supply to the brain is increased.
 This results in improved brain functioning.
-Furthermore, experts recommend the daily 15 to 20 minutes of exercise daily for enhanced brain function.
+Furthermore, experts recommend 15 to 20 minutes of exercise daily for enhanced brain function.

 Sufficient sleep